Suggest a Songfact / Artistfact

 Eric Clapton played lead guitar on this song.
 He and George Harrison were good friends, but George had to convince him to come to the studio because Clapton was worried the other Beatles wouldn't want him there.
-Clapton's presence eased the mood in the studio at a tense time for The Beatles.
-They were at each other's throats during recording of The White Album, but they all relaxed when Clapton showed up.
+Clapton's presence eased the mood in the studio at a tense time for The Beatles - they were at each other's throats during recording of The White Album, but they all relaxed when Clapton showed up.

 Harrison often had to fight to get his songs on the albums.
-John Lennon and Paul McCartney were not interested in this at first, but came around when Harrison brought Clapton to the studio.
+John Lennon and Paul McCartney were not interested in this song at first, but came around when Harrison brought Clapton to the studio.